henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 #### Heading attribute helper

 Additional to and utilised by the HeadingView is the heading attribute helper `{{a11y_attrs_heading 'componentItem'}}`.
 This helper will produce the role and default heading level attribute for an element.
-The default heading level is taken from the a map in `config.json: _accessibility._ariaLevels` or  if one exists it will be taken from an `_ariaLevel` value from the current context.
+The default heading level is taken from the map in `config.json: _accessibility._ariaLevels` or from the `_ariaLevel` value found in the current context, if such a value exists.
 This behaviour allows menu, page, article, block and component default heading levels to be controlled from `config.json` and also to be overridden on each model.

 **Note:** `_ariaLevel` is not yet defined in the Authoring Tool schemas.